An in-depth report on the causes, diagnosis, treatment, and prevention of psoriasis.

 Washing stained items with hypochlorite (Clorox) detergents can help remove stains.
 Many people use disposable gloves while applying the treatment to avoid staining their hands.

 Apply anthralin only to the psoriasis plaques.
 Rub in the cream well and wipe off any excess.
 Wash off only with lukewarm water, not soap.
 Using hot water will trigger the staining action.
 A technique called short-contact anthralin therapy (SCAT), also called minute therapy, is useful for local areas of psoriasis.
 In such cases, anthralin is applied for only 10 minutes to an hour.

-Retinoids are related to vitamin A. They are used for various skin disorders.
-Tazarotene (Tazorac) was the first topical retinoid found to be effective for mild-to-moderate psoriasis.
-It is available in cream or gel form.
+Retinoids are related to vitamin A. They are used for various skin disorders, and most commonly used in acne preparations.
+Tazarotene (Tazorac) is the most potent of the retinoids and was the first topical retinoid found to be effective for mild-to-moderate psoriasis.
+It is available in cream, foam, or gel form.
 Other retinoids have not proven effective in psoriasis.

-Tazarotene may cause dryness and irritation of healthy skin.
+Tazarotene may cause dryness, redness, and irritation of healthy skin.
 Applying zinc oxide and moisturizer around the treated area can protect healthy skin.